darkmatter12398/The-pixel-dead/README.md

 # Description
-The pixel dead is a round-based top-down 2D shooter, where you fight off hordes of zombies in a confined area.
+"The pixel dead" is a round-based top-down 2D shooter, where you fight off hordes of zombies in a confined area.
 The player is equipped with an assault rifle, and has to infinitely fight off zombies

 # How to use
 1. Install [python](https://www.python.org/)